Babies under six months shouldn’t use sunscreen, and dark skin doesn’t need it—how many times have you heard those claims? They're wrong.

 Although fresh air and moderate sun exposure is essential to good health, using a broad spectrum sunblock should be a must for anyone—of any skin tone—who plans to enjoy a lot of outdoor activity.

 So don’t be afraid to take your baby for a dip in the water, just use sun smarts when it comes to your sunscreen.
-And remember to protect her eyes too.
+And remember to protect their eyes too.